Elizabeth Odio Benito: Judge of the International Criminal Tribunal for the former Yugoslavia, 1993–1998

 Odio Benito's involvement in international justice began during her second ministerial term, with her 1993 appointment as a judge on the International Criminal Tribunal for the former Yugoslavia.
 A major contribution during these proceedings was Odio Benito's successful effort to have rape and other sexual assaults considered as torture.
 Her interpretation, based on a case of two Serbian women raped in the Čelebići detention camp, is now an accepted principle of international law.

 In 1998 Odio Benito left ICTY as a consequence of becoming Vice-President, but she continued to play an active role in related areas of the law.
-Most notably, she was president of the United Nations working group that drew up the Optional Protocol to the Convention against Torture.
-Optional Protocol to the Convention against Torture and other Cruel, Inhuman or Degrading Treatm,or Punishment This additional treaty, open to any State that is party to the main UN Convention Against Torture anti-torture Convention, allows for international and independent national experts to visit any prison, detention camp, or similar facility, speak in private with people held there, and make recommendations to authorities aimed at preventing torture or other abuse from being practiced there.
+Most notably, she was president of the United Nations working group that drew up the Optional Protocol to the Convention Against Torture.
+Optional Protocol to the Convention against Torture and other Cruel, Inhuman or Degrading Treatment, or Punishment This additional treaty, open to any State that is party to the main UN Convention Against Torture anti-torture Convention, allows for international and independent national experts to visit any prison, detention camp, or similar facility, speak in private with people held there, and make recommendations to authorities aimed at preventing torture or other abuse from being practiced there.
 The Optional Protocol entered into force on 22 June 2006.
 As of 31 January 2007 it had 32 State Parties with a further 31 States have signed but not yet ratified the Protocol.